Klépierre: Inspiration Corridor

 This works because it respects how people actually consume media.

 Phones are personal.
 TV is social.
 By moving the steamy content to the second screen, Durex created a “permissioned” experience.
-The viewer chooses it, in their own space, on their own device.
+By “permissioned,” I mean nothing intimate appears unless the viewer explicitly chooses it, on their own device.
+Because the broadcast spot only triggers the moment and the app carries the alternative layer, the viewer can opt in privately without turning a shared room into a shared moment.

 It also rewards attention.
 Instead of asking viewers to tolerate an ad, it gives them a reason to participate.